tus/tus-resumable-upload-protocol/protocol.md

 The tus protocol is built upon the principles of simple pausing and resuming.
 In order to pause an upload you are allowed to end the current open request.
-The server will store the uploaded data as long as no violations against other constraints (e.g. checksums) or internal errors occur.
+The Server will store the uploaded data as long as no violations against other constraints (e.g. checksums) or internal errors occur.
 Once you are ready to resume an upload, send a `HEAD` request to the correspondig file URL in order to obtain the available offsets.
 After receiving a valid response you can upload more data using `PATCH` requests.
-You should keep in mind that the server may delete an unfinished upload if it is not continued for a longer time period (see Upload Expires extension).
+You should keep in mind that the Server may delete an unfinished upload if it is not continued for a longer time period (see Upload Expires extension).

-Before deleting an outstanding upload the server should give the client enough time to resolve potential networking issues.
+Before deleting an outstanding upload the Server should give the Client enough time to resolve potential networking issues.
 Since this duration depends heavily on the underlying application model, the protocol does not contain a specific number, but we recommend one week for a general use case.